-ES.2.
-SUMMARY OF TRENDS RELATED TO NATIONAL EMISSIONS AND REMOVALS advancements in emissions management.
-The total GHG emissions (excluding land use, land-use change, and forestry-LULUCF) peaked in 1990 at 46,575 Gg CO2 eq. but has experienced a sharp decline during the 1990s due to economic collapse following the dissolution of the Soviet Union.
+Georgia's greenhouse gas (GHG) emissions and removals have undergone significant changes from 1990 to 2022, reflecting economic transitions, policy developments, and advancements in emissions management.
+The total GHG emissions (excluding land use, landuse change, and forestry-LULUCF) peaked in 1990 at 46,575 Gg CO2 eq. but experienced a sharp decline during the 1990s due to economic collapse following the dissolution of the Soviet Union.
 Emissions reached their lowest level in 2001 at 9,514 Gg CO2 eq., representing an 80% reduction from 1990 levels.
 From 2003 onward, emissions gradually increased, stabilizing around 17,000-18,000 Gg CO2 eq. in the late 2010s, driven by economic recovery and growing energy demand.
-The most recent data for 2022 indicates a continued rise in emissions, reaching 20,096 Gg CO2 eq. in 2022, the highest level since the early 1990s, suggesting post-pandemic economic recovery and industrial expansion.
+The most recent data from 2022 indicates a continued rise in emissions, reaching 20,096 Gg CO2 eq., the highest level since the early 1990s, suggesting post-pandemic economic recovery and industrial expansion.
 LULUCF has played a critical role in offsetting emissions, with removals fluctuating but showing an increasing trend in recent years, reaching a peak of 14,295 Gg CO2 eq. in 2022, reflecting improved forestry and land management practices.